 The primary objective for this project is to help the agency understand any statistically significant differences between the four geographical sectors, labeled 1 through 4, within the neighborhood, in an attempt to understand the different dynamics to better target outreach efforts.
 We hypothesize that sector 4 will be different in nature from the other three sectors, due to its proximity to the relatively affluent Browncroft area.
 The main variables of interest to the community group are whether the subject would recommend the neighborhood to a friend and how the subject thinks the community will change in the next three years.

-Part I of this project models the relationship between the Years of residence of the head of household and various other factors, including police and trash ratings, as well as home ownership, in order to gain insight into which factors influence length of time spent in the area.
+Part I of this project models the relationship between the response variable, Years of residence of the head of household, and various other factors, including police and trash ratings, as well as home ownership, in order to gain insight into which factors influence length of time spent in the area.

 Data – Source and Variables